mw00847/molecular-interactions/README.md

 2. Center the oxygen on the acetone carbonyl to 0,0,0

-3. Create ~1000 geometries of water around the acetone.
+3. Create geometries of water around the acetone.
 Setting parameters for the hydrogen bond lengths and water angles.
 (create_initial_geometries(G).ipynb)

 ![water angles in training data ](./angle_plot.png)

 ![distance from acetone oxygen to each hydrogen in training data](./distance_o1_to_water.png)

 4. Run QM using Psi4, calculating vibrational frequencies and other features.
+For the QM training data 1000 geometries have been used.
 (run_QM.py)

 5. Filter the geometries that produce useful carbonyl related vibrations and create a graph for use in ML.
 (create_graph.py)

-6. A conditional Graph VAE was trained to generate new water geometries around the fixed acetone molecule.
-Penalties where applied to the O-H bond length and H-O-H angles and Kullback-Leibler divergence was used with warm up scheduling.
+6.6.
+A conditional Graph VAE was trained to generate new water geometries around the fixed acetone molecule.
+The model incorporated both Graph Convolutional Networks (GCNs) and Graph Attention Networks (GATs) in the encoder and decoder.
+Penalties were applied to the O–H bond lengths and H–O–H angles, and Kullback–Leibler divergence was used with warm-up scheduling.
 (VAE.py)

-7. Geometries are predicted using the VAE for each of the experimental FTIR concentration ranges.
+7. Geometries are predicted using the VAE for each of the concentration ranges.
 (create_geometries.py)

 # Background